Carbon-izer Presents Northwest Freeway (Outer Belt)

 Hanson Aggregates of Hockley / 16910 Katy-Hockley Rd.

-A concrete plant that has a large, circular railroad spur (since it loops, it can't accurately be called a spur now, can it?) though right near it is an abandoned ROW that led out to a salt mine (which still exists).
+A concrete plant that has a large, circular railroad spur (since it loops, it can't accurately be called a spur now, can it?) though right near it is an abandoned ROW that led out to a salt mine (which still exists).-->

 32202 US-290

 This has two structures on it.
 The first building was originally built back in 1996, 290 Express Way, an Exxon that operated between 1996 and 2011.
 The only reference I can find is a 1999 article where the owner described the major accidents happening at Becker Road, since it was not a freeway at the time nor had lights.
 I don't know why it closed, either problems stemming from the widening of Becker, or the fact that it may have been a less attractive option than Shell, as a good truck stop usually requires a prominently advertised restaurant option (it had a Subway inside as of 2007 and possibly a second food stand earlier on).
 A few photos I have (all from 2/15) include the empty canopies of the Exxon, the fading and deteriorating billboard, and the Exxon roadside sign.
 In 2022 it was demolished for a Swift gas station with "Mr. Express" convenience store and a Burger King co-tenant.
+Dunkin' joined a few years later, but I believe it's a separate tenant.

 Sonic Drive-In is "Building B" and was the last of its kind to include red and yellow neon tubing before a newer design (with the gray plastic tubing) swept the chain (it opened in 2004 and kept that look many years after most other locations switched).
 You can see in the last image posted the Sonic's red and yellow neon.